HenryQuan/WhatIsThisNote/design/diary.md

 ## 4/08/2019
 My uni project is done.
 I will focus on my other assignments and also start doing this one.

+## 30/08/2019
+I haven't played piano for a while.
+Maybe it it time to play it again.